-For centers located with in 40 miles from the farm, you may request Farmer Adam to come to you for a nutrition lesson.
+For centers located with in 40 miles from the farm, you may request Farmer Jess to come to you for a nutrition lesson.
 Ideal for the colder months, the lesson includes a variety of hands on activities, tastings and plantings.
 In Class Lessons last about 40 minutes and are targeted for 1 class room at a time.
 The maximum number of students per class room is 20.
 We can accommodate up to 3 class rooms per date (60 students).

 Group Size: Group maximum is based on age range.
 For students 3-5 years old, the group maximum is 30 students.
 For students ages 6 and up, the group maximum is 40 students.
 Our minimum group size is 10 students.
 For larger groups or multiple locations, we recommend splitting up the groups over a multiple dates.
 In Class Lessons have a max group size of 20 students per lesson.
 See above for details on In Class Lessons.
 All scheduled visitors must read, sign and submit our Farm Visit Expectations Acknowledgment prior to attending.
 This covers expectations of the farm and staff, how to get here, your chaperone responsibilities, etc.

 Cancellation Policy: If you need to cancel your visit, please let us know as soon as possible as we may be able to offer your time to another center.
 Please contact firstname.lastname@example.org Weather: Novick staff will communicate with visitation contacts to confirm cancellations due to inclement or extremeweather.
 Classes may continue in light rain or inclement weather, as mutually agreed upon.
 An In Class lesson may be substituted at the time of visit in cases of poor weather.